 Looking after someone can change the nature of the relationship you have with them and put a strain on your other relationships with friends and family.
 If you’re caring for a partner, it may take time to adjust to your changed situation.

 You may find it helpful to speak to a specialist relationship counsellor.
 Contact Relate to find out about services in your area.
 There's usually a charge for counselling sessions.
-For other tips, read our page on coping with a changing relationship.
+For other tips, read our webpage Coping with a changing relationship.

 Being a carer may sometimes leave you feeling lonely and isolated.
 It’s important to keep in touch with family and friends even if it’s just a quick phone call.
 Our guide If you’re feeling lonely has some helpful suggestions for ways to stay connected.